ThwinHAung/FinalProject_sec-544-_group14-neoHealth/README.md

-# Welcome to our neohealth project
+# Welcome to our neohealth project (Group 14 Section 544, CSX-3006 final project)

+#Intro for those who do not familar with laravel frameworks, main function are under controller directory , database files are under database/migrations directory , routes are at web.php
 #Steps to Install and Test the Laravel Project

 ### **1. Install PHP & Composer**
 - Ensure PHP and Composer are installed on the system: